ClaireFinn74/Countdown-Solver---Theory-of-Algorithms/README.md

 # Eventual Conclusion:
 This project was challenging.
 I started out writing six random lists so that I could output six random numbers.
 I then defined my Target Number between 1 and 999.
 I started out optimistic, using recursion to recurse through my lists using the operands _+ / * and -._ This worked out fine, printing the _sum, multiplication, division and subtracion_ to the REPL.
 I then thought that I would be able to make a list of operands and apply those operands to these functions by _permutating through the list_ of random 6 numbers.

 Unfortunately, the only output I was getting was the numbers themselves and the operands all displaying in different orders as permutation usually implies but there was no evaluation of the numbers with the operands.
-I could have used the _/ * + and - functions_ and applied those to the permutation of the list but this would result in me having to define exactly what to do at each stage of the permutation resulting ina long and complicated function.
+I could have used the _/ * + and - functions_ and applied those to the permutation of the list but this would result in me having to define exactly what to do at each stage of the permutation resulting in a long and complicated function.

 I couldn't find a way to apply the math functions to the lists through permutation but I did think there had to be a faster way to do this.
 I then figured, what if I tested out the __Reader/Expander__ way of doing things and worked with a __'stack'__?
 Surely then I could just __pop__ and __push__ things to that stack within a function?